nimitmk7/knowledge-treasure/Machine Learning/ML system design/Chapter 1 - Overview of ML systems.md

 ## ML Systems vs Traditional Software

-In SWE, there is an underlying assumption that code and data are seperated.
+In SWE, there is an underlying assumption that code and data are separated.
 In fact, in SWE, we want to keep things as modular and separate as possible.

 On the contrary, ML systems are part code, part data and part artifacts create from the data.